sushanthj/CV_projects/Git.md

 or git branch --set-upstream-to=origin/develop

-## If you cloned a repo, forked your own branch (using git checkout)
+## Handling merge conflicts

-You may need to pull from upstream to update your codebase \
+If you cloned a repo or forked your own branch you may need to pull from upstream to update your codebase.
 However, running a simple 'git pull' may throw merge conflicts

 So do the following
 1. Run a 'git fetch' to get the updates on all branches (and if any new branch has been added)
 2. In your personal branch commit all changes by doing: git add, commit and push
 3. sudo apt install meld
-4. Now to get the upstream updates do 'git checkout develop' (whichever is the main branch)
+4. Now to get the upstream updates do 'git checkout main' (or whichever is the upstream branch with latest updates)
 5. Now to put this in your personal branch run 'git checkout feature/sj'
-6. Now we do the actual merging using 'git merge develop' (this will merge everythin in deveop into the current branch viz feature/sj)
+6. Now we do the actual merging using 'git merge develop' **(this will merge everythin in deveop into the current branch viz feature/sj)**
 7. The above step would have thrown some merge conflicts, to solve that run 'git mergetool'
 8. The above step opens meld, make all necessary resolutions and save
 9. Now our codebase would have been updated to whatever we resolved in meld